amal-thomson/pixelphraser-commercetools-connector/docs/README.md

 # PixelPhraser - CommerceTools Connector
-The PixelPhraser - CommerceTools Connector automates product description creation using Google Cloud Vision AI and Generative AI, which interpret product images to create detailed, relevant descriptions.
-It also features a Custom Application for review, allowing efficient management of these AI-generated descriptions within the CommerceTools platform.
+The PixelPhraser – CommerceTools Connector automates the creation of product descriptions by leveraging Google Cloud Vision AI and Generative AI.
+These technologies analyze product images to generate detailed, relevant, and engaging descriptions.
+The connector includes a Custom Application within the CommerceTools platform, enabling users to efficiently review and manage these AI-generated descriptions.

+Additionally, the generated descriptions are automatically translated into multiple languages.
+The target languages can be configured directly within the Merchant Center Custom Application, allowing for seamless localization and a tailored experience for global markets.
 <p align="center">
   <a href="https://commercetools.com/">
     <img alt="commercetools logo" src="https://unpkg.com/@commercetools-frontend/assets/logos/commercetools_primary-logo_horizontal_RGB.png">